Share this...

 Direct messages

-Go to User Settings > Privacy & Safety > Server Privacy Default.
+Go to User Settings > Privacy & Safety > Server Privacy Defaults.
 Again, we recommend the most restrictive settings for minors.
 “Allow Direct Messages from Server Members” is on by default, so toggle it to the off position.

 Keep in mind that changes to global settings only affect new servers your teen joins.
 To make changes to settings in existing servers, go to Server Settings on the server’s dropdown menu, which is next to the server name.